hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

 # static params passed to script or remote
   The static_other_params will be passed to allow scripts and remotes to have context

+# action hooks

+to allow extensions to use different sorts of actions, there is a hook done before the action is triggered, and after the action is done